 It had won no more than 2.6 per cent of votes cast in the Reichstag election of 1928 but just two years later registered massive gains, winning 18.3 per cent of the popular vote.
-The Reichstag election of July 1932 saw even more spectacular success: 13.7 million German electors, some 37.3 per cent of all votes cast, opted for the NSDAP, making it the largest party in the Reich.
-This story of electoral success certainly forms the background to Hitler's appointment as Chancellor in 1933.
 Untitled Document.
 Introduction Where do we get our politics from?

 The German Propaganda Archive includes both propaganda itself and material produced for the guidance of propagandists.
 The goal is to help people understand the two great totalitarian systems of the twentieth century by giving them access to the primary material.
+For further information on the site, see the FAQ.
 GHDI - Document - Chapter.
 X.

 Literature, Art, and Music print version Overview | I. Music in the Third Reich.
 Music Approved of by the Third Reich.
 Under the Nazi regime, all music produced had to fit within certain standards defined as "good" German music.

 In 1927, the National Socialist Society for German Culture was formed.
 The aim of this organization was to halt the "corruption of art" and inform the people about the relationship between race and art.
 By 1933, the terms "Jewish," "Degenerate," and "Bolshevik" were in common use to describe almost all modern art.
+In 1937, Nazi officials purged German museums of works the Party considered to be degenerate.
 Culture in the Third Reich: Overview.
 The "Synchronization" of Culture In 1933, Nazi Minister for Popular Enlightenment and Propaganda Joseph Goebbels began the synchronization of culture, by which the arts were brought in line with Nazi goals.